Empowering Rural Entrepreneurs and Innovators

 Kochupillai, M. and G. Radick.
 2019.
 “A Wake Up Call on Propreitary Seeds.”
 (Opinion-Editorial).
 The Hindu (Indian National Newspaper)

-Recent/Forthcoming Presentations linked to the ReSeed Concept:
+Recent Presentations linked to the ReSeed Concept:

 Kochupillai, Invited Panelist, Panel: Innovations in Agriculture – How to Sustainably Feed a Growing Population, in the 2nd Annual Conference of the Indo-German Centre for Business Excellence, Frankfurt, Germany, 22 September 2022